yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 I have corrected this mistake and I summarize some FAQs:
 Q1: Can you provide a dataset?
+A1: Data is already uploaded in this repository.
+You will be able to run the code with the data without smoothly.
+If not, let me know.

-A1: We use datasets provided in the following links.
+It is again important to point out that our datasets are collected from the following links.
 http://snap.stanford.edu/data/loc-gowalla.html;
 https://personal.ntu.edu.sg/404.html;
 http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip